cloudant-labs/slate/source/includes/libraries/_nodejs.md

 // Load the Cloudant library.
 var Cloudant = require('cloudant');

-var username = 'nodejs'; // Set this to your own account var password = 'your password'; // Set this to your own password
+var username = 'docs-playground'; // Set this to your own account var password = 'docs-playground'; // Set this to your own password

 // Initialize the library with the account. var cloudant = Cloudant({account:username, password:password});